ICYMI: Goffin's rare Federer-Nadal double

 ATP looking beyond 2020 and Brexit

-If any of the players have been tuning into or reading the local news while they have been in London, they would have had to try hard to avoid talk of Brexit.
+If any of the players have been tuning into or reading the local news while in London, they would have had to try hard to avoid talk of Brexit.

 The continuing negotiations with the European Union on the details of the UK's departure from it have been headline news for months and dominate the agenda for a great deal of the time.